nathanpc/groundlift/scripts/README.md

 # Helper Scripts

-A collection of scripts to automate certain debugging tasks related to the project.
+A collection of scripts to automate certain tasks related to the project.

 ## License